domse31/deepresearch/SETUP.md

-# Setup Guide for Deep Research Agent with LinkedIn Access
+# Setup Guide for Lead Generation Agent with LinkedIn Access

-This guide will walk you through setting up and using the Deep Research Agent with LinkedIn profile access capability.
+This guide will walk you through setting up and using the Lead Generation Agent with LinkedIn profile access capability.

 ## Prerequisites